Facebook and Yahoo: No, But What If…?

 “I’ll be optimistic here and say that an alliance between Yahoo and Facebook could work, considering the sheer amount of people who use Facebook and would use a FB-partnered search engine.
 We definitely need a good strong Google alternative and with Bing out there doing well, I’d love to see a third.
 If what I see in my Facebook stream is any representative of who will use it though, gah…they should be ready to cater to people who like to talk about Jesus and cats.”

-Andrew Girdwood, BigMouthMedia
+Andrew Girdwood, BigMouthMedia (now DigitasLBI)

 “Facebook is the internet for some people.
 Given this strong position; a Yahoo/Facebook search engine could and would compete with Google and Bing.
 Yahoo is still a name that millions recognise and still trust.
 Facebook has the user base and a prominent search box.”